Postdoctoral Research and Teaching Program:

-The VCU Institutional Research and Academic Career Development Award (IRACDA) is a unique three-year postdoctoral program designed to train fellows in biomedical research and teaching.
-IRACDA is funded by the National Institutes of Health/National Institute of General Medical Sciences and combines a traditional mentored postdoctoral research experience with an opportunity to develop teaching skills through formal pedagogic training and mentored assignments at local minority-serving institutions.
-IRACDA fellows are matched with a research mentor at VCU and teaching mentors at Virginia Union University or Virginia State University.
+The VCU Institutional Research and Academic Career Development Award (VCU IRACDA) is a unique three-year postdoctoral program designed to train fellows in biomedical research and teaching.
+VCU IRACDA is funded by the National Institutes of Health/National Institute of General Medical Sciences and combines a traditional mentored postdoctoral research experience with an opportunity to develop teaching skills through formal pedagogic training and mentored assignments at local historically black universities.
+IRACDA fellows are matched with a research mentor at VCU and a teaching mentor at one of our partner institutions, Virginia Union University (VUU) or Virginia State University (VSU).
 The program facilitates the progress of postdoctoral candidates toward research and teaching careers in academia.
-Other goals are to provide a resource to motivate the next generation of scientists at minority-serving institutions, and to promote research and teaching linkages between research-intensive institutions and minority-serving institutions.
+Other goals are to provide a resource to motivate the next generation of scientists at the partner schools, and to promote research and teaching linkages between VCU and VUU, and VCU and VSU.

-Interested applicants should apply using the online application and will need to submit their curriculum vitae, a statement of career goals (including both research and teaching interests), graduate transcripts and three letters of recommendation.
+Interested applicants should apply using the online application and will need to submit their curriculum vitae, a personal statement of career goals (including both research and teaching), a statement of teaching interests and experience, graduate transcripts, and three letters of recommendation.
+The application should also include a list of potential VCU research mentors, chosen based on their research interests.
+It is not necessary to contact the potential mentors prior to making an application.

 For questions about the application process, please contact firstname.lastname@example.org.
-For information about the VCU IRACDA program and finding potential research mentors at VCU, please contact the program co-director, Dr. Joyce Lloyd at email@example.com.
+For questions about whether the VCU IRACDA program might be right for you, and assistance in finding potential research mentors at VCU, please contact the program co-director, Dr. Joyce Lloyd at email@example.com.